nasa/harmony-trajectory-subsetter/README.md

 ### Local development:

-A local Conda development environment can be configured using `./subsetter/environment.yaml` and a customized `makeit` file.
+A local Conda development environment can be configured using the following Conda environment and a customized `makeit` file.
 In the `./subsetter` directory:
 ```
-conda env create -f environment.yaml
+conda env create -f ../sdps_local_development/environment.yaml
 ```

-And create `makeit_local_conda`:
+and create a `makeit_local_conda` file.
+Remember to replace the conda file paths:
 ```
 /Path/to/conda run -n trajectory-subsetter-local-dev \
 /Path/to/conda/env/trajectory-subsetter-local-dev/bin/h5c++ -v -std=c++20 -g ./Subset.cpp \